 Considerations for Remixing OER

 Creating new OER by taking relevant pieces of content from several openly licensed sources and remixing them into a coherent whole is a great way to make affordable learning tools available to your students that resemble more closely your own pedagogy, as opposed to using a single OER source, or a traditional textbook where publishers make these pedagogical decisions for you and overcharge your students for it.
 However, the task of remixing relevant OER resources into a single teaching material is complicated by the fact that OER sources can have different types of open licenses.
 Therefore, it is very important to keep track of the different Creative Commons licenses your original sources use in order to simplify the process of creating attribution statements for your remixed learning tools.
+One tool for doing this is the Course Content Catalog.
+You can make a copy of this for yourself and use it track your source content.
+This was developed by Quill West who also created a video tutorial for it.

+It’s important that you respect the licenses of your source content.
+See the chart below for which combinations of licenses are compatible.

+Table 3: Compatibility of Creative Commons LIcenses